 - tacky glue

-First, cut away the flaps from the top of the box.
+First, cut off the top flaps from the cereal box.
 At one of the narrow ends, measure six inches up and draw a straight line.
 At the other narrow end, measure out from the back toward the front about 3 1/4 inches on both sides.
 Now draw a diagonal line from that point to your six inch up point on the short end.
 Do this on both sides.
 Cut the box to form your paper holder as shown.

 Start cutting out sections of newspaper and decoupage them to your box using Mod Podge matte finish decoupage.
 Using a medium size paint brush, brush some of the Mod Podge onto the box first.
 Next apply it to the back of the newspaper and set the paper in place.
 Now brush another layer of Mod Podge to the top of the newspaper.
 It will look shiny when it is wet.
 Continue doing this with all of your pieces, lining them up in a nice pattern with just a little overlap.